Phytochromobilin:ferredoxin oxidoreductase

-Thus, the two substrates of this enzyme are (3Z)-phytochromobilin and oxidized ferredoxin, whereas its two products are biliverdin IXalpha and reduced ferredoxin.
+The two substrates of this enzyme are biliverdin and reduced ferredoxin.
+Its products are (3Z)-phytochromobilin and oxidized ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is (3Z)-phytochromobilin:ferredoxin oxidoreductase.
 Other names in common use include HY2, PPhiB synthase, and phytochromobilin synthase.
 This enzyme participates in porphyrin and chlorophyll metabolism.